tagohd/mono/Concepts/Magic/Magic.md

 [Sudo]: Oh!
 Maybe the "color" of your SOUL determines your spellcasting ability?
 Even though everyone is casting magic in the same fundamental way (channeling Mana from the Mana Plane, as opposed to, e.g., calling on the power of a god), maybe they manipulate the Mana in different ways depending on their spellcasting ability.
 #Gameplay ?

+gameplay:: "SOUL color determines spellcasting ability or vice versa.
+This seems unlikely to be implemented since we haven't decided that spellcasting abilities differ across mages.
+Furthermore, Luke's ability scores will probably be predetermined.
+Further-furthermore, will the SOUL even be shown?", "If the SOUL *is* shown, maybe there's a small chance that it's a different color than normal.
+Kinda like a FUN value event.
+Like, if your FUN value is 6, your SOUL is green, but for all other values, it's red. ([[Magic#^03cfb6|ref]])"

 %%
 #Cite/Game/Undertale #Cite/Game/Hollow-Knight
 gameRefType:: Undertale/General